-It’s true, some travelers can just show up to a brand new city or country and just wing it- and sometimes, I’m really jealous of those people!
-But personally, it helps me so much to map out an itinerary for myself, or at least have an idea of what I want to do that day before I even get started so I don’t have to waste time worrying about it, and I can spend more time enjoying myself.
+Now this might be the “type-A” Virgo in me, but personally, it helps me so much to map out an itinerary for myself, or at least have an idea of what I want to do eah day before I even get started.
+That way, I don’t have to waste time worrying about it, and I can spend more time enjoying myself.

-I like to keep a running note in my phone with addresses of both places I definitely want to hit and other places I would like to get to, but won’t be heartbroken if I don’t see.
+I like to keep a running note in my phone of places I definitely want to hit while I’m in town and other places I would like to get to, but won’t be heartbroken if I don’t see.
 You can always change it up later if you don’t feel like doing something anymore or end up finding something else more fun to do in the moment!

 Let Your Loved Ones Know Your Whereabouts

 This seems like common sense, but if you’re traveling alone and feel a little nervous, don’t be afraid to share your location with a friend, family member, or significant other.
 Giving them the phone number of your hostel or hotel is a great idea, too, so they can make sure that if they haven’t heard from you in hours, they can contact the right people to track you down and make sure you’re safe.

 If it’s your first time solo traveling, it can also help give them peace of mind, too!
 Everybody wins.

 If you’re traveling for a vacation, it’s really easy to get caught up in travel guilt: feeling the need to do all the things because you obviously want to have as much fun as possible, and screw it, you can rest at home!
 I totally understand feeling that way, but just because you’re traveling doesn’t mean you shouldn’t still give yourself at least a little break when you feel like you need/want one.